walmartlabs/concord-website/docs/plugins-v2/mocks.md

     - log: "${taskResult}"   # prints out 'result=42'
 ```

-In `myTestFlow`, we set up a mock for the `myTask` task.
-This mock intercepts calls to any `myTask` and overrides its output,
+In `mainTest`, we set up a "mock" for the `myTask` task.
+This mock intercepts calls to any `myTask`
-setting the result to 42 instead of running the actual task.
+instance and overrides the output, setting the result to `42` instead of running the actual task.

 - Example: Mocking a Task with Specific Input Parameters

 ```yaml
 flows:
   main: